SophieTiger/chalk-talk/README.md

 ## Personal Thanks
 -   Thanks to my Code Institute mentor, Spencer Bariball, for supporting me in times of need and giving valuable guidance on this challenging journey!
 -   Thanks to Kristyna, Cohort facilitator at Code Institute, for always being there to provide all the information needed and for keeping the positive energy up in times of dispare.
+-   Thanks to my cohort fellow students for all the wise words and for giving invaluable support on this journey.
--   Thanks to my family for beliving in me when I lose hope.
+-   Thanks to my family for beliving in me when I lack confidence.

 [Back to top](#top)